Serotonin–norepinephrine reuptake inhibitor: Comparison to SSRIs

-Because SNRIs were developed more recently than SSRIs, there are relatively few of them.
+As SNRIs were developed more recently than SSRIs, there are relatively few of them.
 However, the SNRIs are among the most widely used antidepressants today.
 In 2009, Cymbalta and Effexor were the 11th- and 12th-most-prescribed branded drugs in the United States, respectively.
 This translates to the 2nd- and 3rd-most-common antidepressants, behind Lexapro (escitalopram), an SSRI.
 In some studies, SNRIs demonstrated slightly higher antidepressant efficacy than the SSRIs (response rates 63.6% versus 59.3%).
 However, in one study escitalopram had a superior efficacy profile to venlafaxine.

-SSRIs don't significantly increase norepinephrine, which is where SNRIs may be used for a greater variety of conditions involving norepinephrine such as chronic pain disorders.
+SSRIs do not significantly increase norepinephrine, which is where SNRIs may be used for a greater variety of conditions involving norepinephrine, such as chronic pain disorders.
 Some additional side effects noted with SNRIs can include increased heart rate and blood pressure.
 Overall, most patients are able to tolerate both similarly, and their choice depends more on their symptoms, medical history, and previous response to antidepressants.